Dudipatsar Trail: Overview

 The trail is entirely within the national park and passes through multiple life zones of the park, from lowland forests to alpine meadows of wildflowers.
 As the trail climbs up to the plateau, hikers see different wildlife in the region including marmots and different species of birds.

 The trail is of medium difficulty.
-The overall elevation gain isn't great but climbing at high altitude makes the trail more demanding.
+The overall elevation gain is not great but climbing at high altitude makes the trail more demanding.
 During the course of the trail, one encounters boulders, meadows, plateaus, snow (in early summer) and streams.
 The trail and the surrounding mountains are frequently used by cattle herders who set up summer homes in the area.

 The main hiking season is mid-summer, which is often dry and sunny.
 Hikers early in the season can see snow in the ravine that runs down from the plateau.
 The plateau is marshy in places (waterproof boots advised).
 There are a number of river crossings on the trail including one buggy bridge.
-The same river tributary is crossed on log bridges on a couple of locations.
+The same river tributary is crossed on log bridges in a couple of locations.

-The trails starts at Besal, where there is a driver hotel and a police check post.
+The trail starts at Besal, where there is a driver hotel and a police check post.
 Lodging is available as well as space for setting up camp.
 Parking of vehicles is done at one's own risk but someone can be hired to look after vehicles for a day or two.

 There are three ways to hike the trail: